The Trust Registration Service

 In this context it is worth noting that personal data obtained by HMRC or any other relevant person for the purposes of the Regulations may only be processed for the purpose of preventing money laundering or terrorist financing.

-Disclosure of trust assets
+Disclosure of Trust Assets

-The details of directly held trust assets, including the addresses of any UK real estate, needs to be reported on the Register alongside a valuation of the assets when they were first contributed to the trust.
+The details of directly held trust assets, including the addresses of any UK real estate, needs to be reported on the Register alongside a valuation of the assets when they were first added to the trust.
 It seems that HMRC are taking a pragmatic approach to valuation (as they did under the old regime) and will not expect formal valuations to be obtained.
-If a valuation has already been provided on first registration in a form 41G, the exercise will not need to be repeated.
+If a valuation has already been provided on first registration in a form 41G (Trust), the exercise will not need to be repeated.

 The requirement is to disclose all trust assets on registration, not just those which have triggered a UK tax consequence.